The Morgan Silver Dollar

 The bird was here to stay, much to the annoyance of Ben Franklin who for some reason thought of the bird as having a low moral character!
 Get away they have never run off with anyone's wife that I know about!

-The outstretched wings of the National Emblem, The Bald Eagle, was perfect.
-The majestic master of the air clutches three not 13 arrows on the coin.
-Guess it would just look a mess with all 13.
+Of course the outstretched wings of the National Emblem, The Bald Eagle, was perfect.
+Like its predecessor, The Seated Liberty Dollar, the majestic master of the air clutches three not 13 arrows on the coin.
+I guess it may have looked a mess with all 13.
 If there is a reason for just three on the coins I am unaware of it.
 The international peace symbol, an olive branch, is also gripped in his powerful talons.

 So, is that why the eagle was used you keep asking?
 There is more, there is a legend!